There are two ways of selecting nodes in the Network tree.

 The Network tree has two selection modes: Single selection and Multiple selection.
 Press the Multiple selection button located to the right of the root node to switch between modes.

-Active when the Multiple selection button is released.
+Active when the Multiple selection box is unchecked.

 Only one network node or one group can be selected.
 To select it, simply click the node.
 The selected node is highlighted with the blue rectangle: